Dubrovnik on a budget: how to keep costs down honestly

 For a budget visitor, the maths is clear: the 1-day pass costs the same as the walls alone.
 Any museum you add is effectively free.
 Over 3 days, the pass covers substantial entry fee costs.

-Buy at the tourist information office at Pile Gate or at the Libertas bus terminal.
+Buy at the tourist information office at Pile Gate or at the Libertas bus terminal, or reserve the Dubrovnik Pass with city walls included online ahead of your trip to lock in the price and skip a queue at the booth.

 Free and low-cost activities